 In addition, we have a number of social events throughout the year.
 These range from the monthly informal pub lunches for members, to the six or seven events each year at which partners are also welcome.

 The Club is very much a Club run by members for members with everyone playing their part in contributing to its activities.
 It is run with the minimum of fuss and formality, the emphasis being on not taking ourselves too seriously and simply concentrating on enjoying each other’s company.

 If you would like to find out how we tick, why not come along to one of the meetings?
 There is no need to make an appointment.
-Just come along one Friday to the Parish Rooms in Gosditch Street and introduce yourself; we would be very pleased to see you.
+Just come along one Friday to St Peters Court at the end of St Peter’s Road and introduce yourself; we would be very pleased to see you.

 Alternatively, click on “Want to Know More“

 You will find full details of the Club’s social programme under “Events Calendar” and full details of all future talks under “Speaker Programme”.